 You have probably heard the word “annulment” in reference to marriage and may be wondering what an annulment is and how it differs from a divorce.
 In this blog, we will give you an overview of the subject.
 In an annulment, a family law judge rules that the marriage is actually invalid, legally null and void.
 This is because of certain conditions that existed at the time it took place that made it invalid.
 Once a judge rules for an annulment, it will be like the marriage never occurred in the first place and the spouses will be single persons again.
 This is done through a lawsuit and is not the same as a divorce, which is the dissolution of a legally-valid marriage.

 Need an annulment or other family law assistance in Katy or the surrounding areas of Houston?
-Reach out to Hunt Law Firm, PLLC at (832) 781-0320 to arrange for a consultation.
+Reach out to Hunt Law Firm, PLLC online or at (832) 781-0320 to arrange for a consultation.

 Under What Conditions Is an Annulment Granted?